colorer/Colorer-schemes/README.md

 The library of schemes is a basic set of descriptions of syntaxes and styles of the coloring, used by Colorer library.
 The project contains files and scripts for creation of library of schemes.

+*improvements of translation of the file into English it is welcomed*

 Structure
 ------------------------